matthew-robertson/Useful_things/I Learned Something Today/Git.md

 1. `git push --force-with-lease` is a [safer version of `--force`](https://stackoverflow.com/a/52823955), which will warn you if someone else has made a change to the branch before you.
 1. If you want to write your commits and things in something other than the system default, use `git config --global core.editor "subl -m"` or equivalent (this one will set up sublime).
 1. If you find yourself wanting to write a comment, and can't refactor to avoid it, it might make more sense in a commit
 1. the `--patch` or `-p` flag on [`git add`](https://git-scm.com/docs/git-add#Documentation/git-add.txt---patch) lets you stage individual changes instead of entire files, which is handy.
+It lets you split work into multiple commits cleanly in case a commit would be bloated.
 1. Generally speaking, you should use the pickaxe instead of `git blame`.
 1. `git annotate file/path` is like git blame, but sounds less mean and outputs in a slightly different format.
 1. If you want to do something and don't know how, [Git Flight Rules](https://github.com/k88hudson/git-flight-rules) probably has something for you.